Digest - Stoicism and building software without a real computer

 In terms of my own posting, I'll have to adjust again.
 I'll be improving the approach: only a short sum up of what I read, with a strict format and less length.
 The time to produce should be under 30 minutes a week, next to the reading.
 The stuff I research will be done in the form of long reads or a series with more dedication.

-2 week consistently interrupted sleep
+2 weeks of consistently interrupted sleep

 Sleeping in 5 to 8 phases of 1 to 1,5 hours instead of 8 hours straight (or more) is a completely different experience from sleeping 6 to 7 hours instead of 8.
-Some observations comparing interrupted sleep with with simple lack of sleep:
+Some observations comparing interrupted sleep with simple lack of sleep:

-- I felt less tired, but more intellectually restrained;
+- I felt less tired but more intellectually restrained;

 - I was more open to chaos, and a lot less structured in thinking and dedication;